apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

  * `AMQPConnection_1_0Impl` - for AMQP 1.0

 The `AMQPConnection#received` method accepts the raw bytes.
-The connection implementation uses AMQP codecs to turn this stream of bytes into a stream of object representing the AMQP frames.
+The connection implementation uses AMQP codecs to turn this stream of bytes into a stream of objects representing the AMQP frames.
 The frames are then dispatched to the connection implementation itself (or other objects that the connection has caused to come into existence).

 Unfortunately, there is no commonality between the AMQP codec implementations.
 For 0-8..0-91 it is a `ServerDecoder`, for 0-10 a `ServerDisassembler` and for AMQP 1.0 a `ProtocolHandler`.

 As the AMQP protocols differ, the dispatch methods are necessarily different but the approach is similar across the protocols.
 Here's some examples to get you started.

  * `AMQPConnection_0_8Impl#received` ultimately delegates to methods such as `AMQPConnection_0_8Impl#receiveConnectionStartOk`
  * `AMQPConnection_0_10Impl#received` ultimately delegates to delegate `ServerConnectionDelegate#connectionStartOk`